 The Tour celebrated its centenary.
 After a prologue in Paris, the start of the first stage took place exactly where it did in 1903, in front of ‘’Le Reveil Matin’’ café in Montgeron

-The Yellow Jersey celebrates its centenary.
+The Tour de France celebrates its 100th edition.
 With the Grand Départ taking place in Corsica, all departments in Metropolitan France have now played host to the Tour.

 Tadej Pogačar become the youngest winner since 1904